-Based on operational trends and facilities available at existing airports, as well as highway distances and driving times in the southern California region, three airports are expected to receive the aircraft operations that shift from VNY in the peak diversion year of 2014: Bob Hope Airport in Burbank (BUR), Camarillo Airport (CMA), and Los Angeles International Airport (LAX).
-Table 2-5 shows the number of operations that are expected to shift to each of these three airports as a result of the proposed project in 2014, the year with the greatest number of operations affected at VNY.
-(Diversion operations caused by the 2014 noise-level limitation would continue to occur at the identified airports during 2016 and thereafter, but diversions are anticipated to be fewer as time goes on because of the non-project-related retirement of older aircraft expected to occur.)
+Based on operational trends and facilities available at existing airports, as well as highway distances and driving times in the southern California region, three airports are expected to receive the aircraft operations that shift from VNY in the peak diversion year of 2014: BUR, CMA, and LAX.
+Table 2-5 shows the number of operations that are expected to shift to each of these three airports as a result of the proposed project in 2014, the year with the greatest number of operations affected at VNY, (Diversion operations caused by the 2014 noise-level limitation would continue to occur at the identified airports during 2016 and thereafter, but diversions are anticipated to be fewer as time goes on because of the non-project-related retirement of older aircraft expected to occur.)

 Table 2-5.
-Shifts in Jet Operations from VNY to Other Airports in 2014
+Shifts in Jet Operations (Annual) from VNY to Other Airports in 2014 ------------ --

-BUR LAX CMA CNO WJF Total
+BUR LAX СМА CNO WJF Total

-Annual 192 62 115 0 0 369
+Annual 192193 62 115 0 0 369 370

 Daily Average 0.5 0.2 0.3 0 0 1.0

 Source: HMMH and SH&E, 2008

+Note: This table has been revised in the Final EIR to correct minor clerical errors.
+The

+modifications do not affect impact analysis.

 The number of flights expected to be shifted in 2014 is limited.
-With the implementation of the proposed project, BUR is expected to receive an additional 192 operations per year, CMA 115 an additional operations per year, and LAX just 62 additional operations per year.
+With the implementation of the proposed project, BUR is expected to receive an additional 192-193 operations per year, CMA 115 an additional operations per year, and LAX just 62 additional operations per year.
 When averaged out per day, this amounts to far less than one additional daily operation at each of the airports.